DLinIoTedge/dltrainBook/DLtrain/Ubuntu/C-ConvNov22/cpuTrain/Readme.md

 # Build DLtrain for Ubuntu X86

+## Excutable is used to train DL Networks

 Workflow create DLtrain executable for Training in ubuntu  X86 machine.